haynesgt/parabix-gpu-project/README.md

   * IR_Gen/CudaDriver.h:RunPTX uses the CUDA API to launch the kernel
   * editd/editd.cpp:editdScanCPUCodeGen runs a CPU pass (ParabixDriver) on the GPU output

+#### Example GPU builder call stack

+Bootstrap, which makes icgrep use a driver which is hooked up to the NVPTX Builder:

+1. main (if codegen::NVPTX)
+2. GrepEngine::grepCodeGen_nvptx
+3. NVPTXDriver::NVPTXDriver
+4. GetIDISA_GPU_Builder
+5. KernelBuilderImpl<IDISA_NVPTX20_Builder>

+JIT Compile, where the pablo compiler :

+1. PabloCompiler::compileStatement (e.g. if stmt is matchStar)
+2. CarryManager::addCarryInCarryOut
+3. IDISA_NVPTX20_Builder::bitblock_add_with_carry
+4. IDISA_NVPTX20_Builder::mLongAddFunc
+5. <llvm function>

+  (TODO: look over this stack again)

 ## Performance Benchmarking

-* We can compare performance to cat, grep, and cpu icgrep, as well as results from other research papers
+* We can compare performance to cat, grep, and cpu icgrep, as well as results from other research papers.
+* NVIDIA has a profiler which might give us some interesting results.

 ### Sample benchmarks: